 Improving current infrastructure and updating it with modern technology and techniques is a very important requirement for the growth of the industry.
 The government focuses to develop industrial corridors and infrastructure based on high-speed communication and integrating logistic arrangements.
 Innovation and research are supported regarding fast-paced registration systems.
 Intellectual Property Rights registration set-up has been upgraded.
 The requirement of skills and talent is necessary to identify.
 So that the training and development of the workforce can do accordingly.

 New Sectors in “Make in India”

 FDI in Defence Production, Construction, and Railway infrastructure is open for investors.
-‘Make in India’ constitutes 25 sectors in manufacturing, infrastructure and service activities.
-The detail information is available on the web portal and the brochures from different sectors.
+‘Make in India’ constitutes 25 sectors in manufacturing, infrastructure, and service activities.
+Detailed information is available on the web portal and the brochures from different sectors.

 - Food Processing

 - Roads and highways

 - Media and Entertainment

 - Tourism and Hospitality

 - Defense manufacturing